lwasser/lwasser.github.io/_pages/about-leah-wasser.md

 ## About Leah

-I am an educator, ecologist and data scientists.
+I am an educator, ecologist and data scientist.
+I am passionate about democratizing data science education through online learning.
 I started my career pursuing Landscape Architecture but found myself drawn strongly to science.
 After spending some time as an AmeriCorps volunteer, I found a job at Penn State working in the Land Analysis Lab and among other things, teaching GIS.
 I decided to pursue a